jokineno/Co2-study-in-R/ReaktorGithub_2.md

 ### Interpretation

 -   All the gasses has a low p-value.
--   It means that features are statistically significant in order to predict the Average Temperature.
+-   Features are statistically significant in order to predict the Average Temperature.
 -   Their coefficients are positive which means that there are positive correlation between response and predictor.
 -   Nevertheless Carbon Dioxide has the lowest p-value and highest R-Squared = proportion of variance explained.

 ##### An interesting result is that Best Model Selection (model size = 2) selects "Other" with Co2 instead of "Methane" which is the second best single gas predictor.
 There's certainly some interaction between the data features.

-### Visual Representations of Models with regression line
+### Visual Representations of Models with a regression line

-###### Positive correlation can be seen visually as well.
+###### A positive correlation can be seen visually as well.

 ``` r
 par(mfrow=c(2,2))